 The exciting two-day programme for Transform MedEd 2021 will bring together the diverse perspectives of medical educators, academics and innovators, with those of students, patients and industry leaders.
 The conference will provide a forum for local and international experts to share their knowledge and experience, whilst engaging active participation of delegates through workshops, symposia, short communications, plenaries, panel discussions and seminars.
 Transform MedEd 2021 will offer our delegates unprecedented access to transformative medical education developments, building on the programme we had prepared for you and yet offering opportunities for even greater reach and diversity.

-For further information, to register, or to submit an abstract for presentation, please see the conference website: https://www.transformmeded.org
+For further information and to register, please see the conference website: https://www.transformmeded.org

 Have you ever thought about getting involved in education research but didn't know where to start?
 Do you want to engage with a methodology that allows you to be creative and at the same time submit a paper for publication?
 The autoethnography cycle has been set up to help us reflect on Higher Education teaching and learning, and medical education.
 Further information and full description can be found on our autoethnography cycle pages.